 My name is Tara Peters and I grew up in the Wheatbelt.
 I studied a Bachelor of Education in Perth and then began my career in the Great Southern.
 I then went on to work at two high achieving independent schools in Perth.
 This is now my third year at St Joseph’s and I’m so grateful for taking the opportunity to work in such a rewarding and unique place.
 I am a passionate teacher who genuinely enjoys helping all students to achieve.

 I am extremely excited to be facilitating a play-based Kindergarten program at St Joseph's.
 I have been teaching in Catholic schools for 17 years and five of those years have been in the beautiful Kimberley region of Western Australia.
+Our Kindergarten children learn through play and explicit teaching sessions, and most importantly, they are learning to be STRONG, SMART, and DEADLY!

 My name is Jen Rudyard, and this is my first year teaching at St Joseph’s School.
 I have been teaching in Catholic primary schools for 18 years in Perth.
 I feel fortunate to have this opportunity to teach in this wonderful community in the Kimberley.
 I am passionate about teaching and hope to inspire the students to value learning and give them the confidence to achieve their goals.
 I love the outdoors and I look forward to exploring this beautiful part of the country with my family on many exciting camping expeditions.

-My name is Mel Monks and I've been teaching at St Joseph's since 2014.
+My name is Mel Monks aaching at St Joseph's since 2014.
 This year I'm the school's Reading Recovery Specialist as well as sharing the teaching of Year 4/5 with Paul Poutney.
 My role as a Reading Recovery teacher has given me an in-depth understanding of how children learn to read and write and I am passionate about ensuring every child recieves the instruction they need to flourish into an independent reader and writer!
 I'm looking forward to another wonderful year as part of the St Joseph's community.

 My international travels have cemented my belief that a good education can change lives through the opportunities and experiences it can provide.
 I initially completed a Diploma in Applied Fashion and Textiles before beginning a Bachelor of Primary Education in Fremantle, Western Australia.
 After living and working overseas, I returned to Sydney to complete my degree.
 I am very happy to be in Kununurra, as I have wanted to explore this part of our beauitiful country for a very long time!
 My hobbies include swimming, gardening, sewing, cooking and any outdoor activities (especially if they involve water!)